lit/lit/packages/labs/eleventy-plugin-lit/README.md

 ## Roadmap

-The following features are on the roadmap for this plugin.
-See the linked issues for more details.
+The following features and fixes are on the roadmap for this plugin.
+See the linked issues for more details, and feel free to comment on the issues if you have any thoughts or questions.

+- [[#2494](https://github.com/lit/lit/issues/2494)] Document restrictions on SSR
+  compatible components.

 - [[#2483](https://github.com/lit/lit/issues/2483)] Allow specifying component
   definition modules in [front